Changes to Library Services, 2017-2020

 In order to prepare and pack our printed collections for this move, research access to the Library’s historical collections will be suspended in March 2017.
 This will also affect our ability to supply requests from printed material via the Document Delivery service.

-The Library Reading Room will close for research visits at 17:30 on Friday 24th March.
-It will not be possible to provide research appointments to consult the Library’s historical collections or deal with enquiries relating to these collections until autumn 2017.
-The Library Reading Room will remain open for RCS and FGDP Members to use the space, current books and journals until Friday 19th May.
+The Library will close for research visits at 17:30 on Friday 24th March.
+It will not be possible to provide research appointments to consult the Library’s historical collections until autumn 2017.
+Our staff's ability to deal with enquiries relating to these collections is limited; we will advise when responding to any enquiries.
+The Library will remain open for RCS and FGDP Members to use the space, current books and journals until Friday 19th May.

-The Library Reading Room will close to all visitors at 17:30 on Friday 19th May.
+The Library will close to all visitors at 17:00 on Friday 19th May.
 This will allow essential work on the collections to be completed and for their removal off-site.

 For further information on accessing the collections before closure, please contact firstname.lastname@example.org